riga/tfdeploy/README.md

 Most ops are written using pure numpy.
 However, multiple implementations of the same op are allowed that may use additional third-party Python packages providing even faster functionality for some situations.

-For example, numpy does not provide a vectorized *lgamma* function.
+For example, NumPy does not provide a vectorized *lgamma* function.
 Thus, the standard `tfdeploy.Lgamma` op uses `math.lgamma` that was previously vectorized using `numpy.vectorize`.
 For these situations, additional implementations of the same op are possible (the *lgamma* example is quite academic, but this definitely makes sense for more sophisticated ops like pooling).
-We can simply tell the op to use its scipy implementation instead:
+We can simply tell the op to use its SciPy implementation instead:

 ```python
 td.Lgamma.use_impl(td.IMPL_SCIPY)
 ```

-Currently, allowed implementation types are numpy (`IMPL_NUMPY`, the default) and scipy (`IMPL_SCIPY`).
+Currently, allowed implementation types are NumPy (`IMPL_NUMPY`, the default) and SciPy (`IMPL_SCIPY`).

 ##### Adding additional implementations